No-Bake Strawberry Oreo Cheesecake

 No-Bake Strawberry Oreo Cheesecake — this decadent dessert is light, fluffy, creamy, and sweet!

-I enjoy making small desserts because everyone can get their own and when dealing with kids many arguments can be avoided with this recipe for No Bake Strawberry Oreo Cheesecake.
-Kids these days are more “alive” and notice things that adults would not.
+I enjoy making small desserts because everyone can get their own, and when dealing with kids, many arguments can be avoided with this recipe for No-Bake Strawberry Oreo Cheesecake.
+These days, kids are more “alive” and notice things that adults do not.

-They are more talkative and oh boy! they sure do ask lots of questions!
-We do and we don’t celebrate Halloween because of culture differences, weather, mood we are in, etc… any reason one can think of.
-And trying to figure out what to make or cook has been a bit of a challenge because everything is double or triple the sugar content.
-Adults always say they will be going on a diet after the holidays but I think we should do the same for kids also.
+They are more talkative, and oh, boy!
+They sure do ask lots of questions!
+We do, and we don’t celebrate Halloween because of cultural differences, weather, the mood we are in, etc., any reason one can think of.
+And trying to figure out what to make or cook has been challenging because everything is double or triple the sugar content.
+Adults always say they will be going on a diet after the holidays, but I think we should also do the same for kids.
 Diet time for them after Halloween!

 This recipe is from “My Baking Addiction” blog featuring this dessert for Valentine’s Day.
-But who can wait for Valentine’s Day and why not make it for Halloween?
-It has Oreo cookies that resemble dirt and the strawberries mixed with cream cheese can be passed for a hint of blood.
-Not too gruesome, still not scary, but hey, who can pass off a good dessert.
+But who can wait for Valentine’s Day, and why not make it for Halloween?
+It has Oreo cookies that resemble dirt, and the strawberries mixed with cream cheese can be passed for a hint of blood.
+Not too gruesome, still not scary, but who can pass off a good dessert?

-The recipe has been updated to add lime juice, and almond extract.
-One thing I noticed when I made this dessert the first time is, by not removing the cream filling in the Oreo cookies, the crust was too moist and overall the dessert was too sweet.
+The recipe has been updated to add lime juice and almond extract.
+When I made this dessert the first time, I noticed that by not removing the cream filling in the Oreo cookies, the crust was too moist, and overall, the dessert was too sweet.

-I opted for a thinner crust because the filling is a bit too much and I used organic sugar instead of Truvia Baking Blend also.
-But besides that, it is a nice creation, good dessert to enjoy anytime.
+I opted for a thinner crust because the filling is too much, and I used organic sugar instead of Truvia Baking Blend.
+But besides that, it is a nice creation, a good dessert to enjoy anytime.
 By the way, this is a winner with kids.